RickBarretto/unitt/readme.md

     - `.skip :logical`:
         Skips tests for some condition.
         Will just skip if no condition is provided.
-    - `.static :logical`:
-        Shows it as static code.
 - `expects: $[condition :block]`:
     A function that is only available inside the `it`/`test` case, makes an assertion given the `condition`.